-- The result of any disciplinary proceedings that arises from an allegation of Sexual Violence, Domestic Violence, Dating Violence, or Stalking. - The college's procedures to appeal the results of the disciplinary proceeding. - Any change to the disciplinary results that occurs prior to the time such results become final; and - When disciplinary results become final.
+- The result of any disciplinary proceedings arises from an allegation of Sexual Violence, Domestic Violence, Dating Violence, or Stalking. - The college's procedures to appeal the results of the disciplinary proceeding. - Any change to the disciplinary results that occurs prior to the time such results become final; and - When disciplinary results become final.

-Possible sanctions for students/employees to be imposed following the final determination of an on- campus disciplinary procedure regarding sexual assault, dating violence, domestic violence, and stalking may be one or any combination of the following:
+Possible sanctions for students/employees to be imposed following the final determination of an oncampus disciplinary procedure regarding sexual assault, dating violence, domestic violence, and stalking may be one or any combination of the following:

 - Verbal or Written Reprimand

 - Mental Health Clearance

 - Disciplinary Probation

 - Suspension

 - Expulsion

 - Termination

-- Days Off Work
+- Demotion